 The methods we propose for recording information and psychological impact result from this interesting psychological phenomenon and advance it in practice.
 These methods are based on the following logic.
 With the help of special software, we enter into a computer the semiotic information corresponding to the iconic image that is already developed in a person; then we present this information for a very short time interval and record the reaction of the psyche to such a presentation.
-At that, the psyche reacts by building a complete image, which can be fixed (with special programs) as a certain motor response of the person interpreted.
+At that, the psyche reacts by building a complete image, which can be fixed (with special programs) as a certain motor response of the person and interpreted.

-Using the method of psychoholographic interference of subliminal sensitivity signals, we study the psyche and make subsequent corrections, helping to get rid of unnecessary habits, etc. This method of psychodiagnostics and psychocorrection was called "the system of non-local holographic resonance".
+Using the method of psychoholographic interference of subliminal sensitivity signals, we study the psyche and make subsequent corrections, helping to get rid of unnecessary habits, etc. This method of psychodiagnostics and psychocorrection was called "the system of nonlocal holographic resonance".

-The application of point nano effects allowed studying the mental phenomena of non-local holographic resonance, which recreate a complete picture recorded by appropriate the instrumentation.
-The studies of the nonlocality of the human psyche made it possible to conclude that the phenomenon of amplification of signals coming from sensations subliminal human important condition for the appearance of holographic resonance (Evsenck.
-Sargent, 2001).
+The application of point nano effects allowed studying the mental phenomena of nonlocal holographic resonance, which recreate a complete picture recorded by the appropriate instrumentation.
+The studies of the non-locality of the human psyche made it possible to conclude that the phenomenon of amplification of signals coming from subliminal human sensations is an important condition for the appearance of holographic resonance (Eysenck, & Sargent, 2001).

-For psychodiagnostics, we use the and PsyScanner toolkit, psychocorrection - the Encoder toolkit (Lebedev, &Kuznetsov, 2019).
-In the tests PsyScanner, applied with we informational nano-microinfluences on the research object.
-The PsyScanner toolkit point effects recorded these determined the rate of reaction to subliminal images in the "researcher measuring procedure - testee" system.
-The soft- and hardware systems PsyScanner and Encoder have been successfully used for about 15 years in personnel selection, assessment of the employees' preparedness in personnel services, as well as training of elite athletes both in and outside the Russian Federation (Lebedev, &Kuznetsov, 2019b).
+For psychodiagnostics, we use the PsyScanner toolkit, and for psychocorrection - the Encoder toolkit (Lebedev, & Kuznetsov, 2019).
+In the tests with PsyScanner, we applied point nano-microinfluences informational on the research object.
+The PsyScanner toolkit recorded these point effects and determined the rate of reaction to subliminal images in the "researcher measuring procedure - testee" system.
+The softand hardware systems PsyScanner and Encoder have been successfully used for about 15 years in personnel selection, assessment of the employees' preparedness in personnel services, as well as training of elite athletes both in and outside the Russian Federation (Lebedev, & Kuznetsov, 2019b).

 The main advantage of non-local holographic resonance over other methods and techniques is high productivity.
-In 20 -25 minutes, the testee is given about 2500 questions, to which he or she answers truthfully at a subconscious level.
+In 20 - 25 minutes, the testee is given about 2500 questions, to which he or she answers truthfully at a subconscious level.
 As a result, the information hidden in the subconsciousness become evident, which helps to reveal the true motivation of actions, intentions and causes of behavior.
 It usually takes a psychologist more than six months to obtain such volume and quality of information.
-By the end of such a long period, the received information undoubtedly becomes outdated (Lebedev, &Kuznetsov, 2019c).
+By the end of such a long period, the received information undoubtedly becomes outdated (Lebedev, & Kuznetsov, 2019c).

 Together with the Psychological Institute of the Russian Academy of Education, we conducted a research in which we compared the data obtained using a polygraphic research and the data obtained using the method of non-local holographic resonance (PsyScanner).
-The results were completely correlated, while the time spent was not comparable: 2.5 - 3 hours for the polygraph and 8 - 10 minutes for PsyScanner(Lebedev, &Kuznetsov, 2019a, 219b).
+The results were completely correlated, while the time spent was not comparable: 2.5 - 3 hours for the polygraph and 8 - 10 minutes for PsyScanner (Lebedev, & Kuznetsov, 2019a, 219b).